Selfedelics/selfedelics/docs/sanpedro/fttek.md

 ## Drinking the Tea

-1. wake up on time, eat a light breakfast
-  1. most people, but not all, prefer to drink the tea in the morning
-  1. this allows you to experience your peak in day light
-1. the experience can last up to 16 hours in total!
-1. it can take up to 2 hours for the effects to start
-  1. during this period light stomach nausea is common
-1. on your first experience consider drinking only half to 3/4 of your tea and waiting for the effects to come on
-  1. if you feel well, and not overwhelmed by nausea and are feeling confident, then drink the rest
-1. peak will last 4 to 5 hours
-1. by evening you will be coming down from the peak but the experience will continue gently into the night
-1. you might find yourself in deep contemplation until well past a normal bed time
-  1. being awake until after midnight is not uncommon
-  1. you may feel wired from contemplative thoughts
-  1. eventually peaceful sleep will arrive
+Wake up on time and eat a light breakfast.
+Most people, but not all, prefer to drink the tea in the morning as this allows you to experience your peak in day light.
+Timing it right is important.
+The effects will last up to 16 hours, and it may take up to 2 hours before the effects start after drinking the tea.
+After drinking the tea it is not uncommon to feel light nausea.
+Don't worry it will pass.
+If its your first experience consider drinking only half to 3/4 of your tea and waiting for the effects to come on.
+If you are feeling well when the effects start to come on and you not overwhelmed by nausea and are feeling confident, then drink the rest.
+The peak of the experience will last 4 to 5 hours.
+By the late afternoon or early evening time you will coming down but the experience will continue into the evening.
+You might find yourself in deep contemplation until well past a normal bed time.
+Being awake later into the evening is not uncommon as you may feel wired or awake with contemplative thoughts.
+Eventually peaceful sleep will arrive.